 We are a science-based health care company transforming patient care through neurotechnology.
-We develop and market innovative products for the detection, diagnosis, and monitoring of peripheral nerve and spinal cord disorders such as those associated with diabetes, carpal tunnel syndrome, lumbosacral disc disease, and spinal stenosis.
+We develop and market innovative products for the detection, diagnosis, and monitoring of peripheral nerve disorders such as those associated with diabetes and carpal tunnel syndrome.

 Our primary focus is diabetes, specifically the detection and monitoring of diabetic peripheral neuropathy, or DPN, which is a common complication of the disease.
 We view diabetes as representing the largest and fastest growing opportunity for our proprietary technology as countries around the world struggle to cope with an epidemic of Type II diabetes.
 Neuropathy is a common and serious complication of the disease that may lead to foot ulcers and limb amputation.
-We have over a decade of experience in neuropathy detection and believe we are uniquely positioned to address the unmet need for a rapid, cost-effective, objective test for DPN.
-In June 2011, we achieved the marketing launch of NC-stat DPNCheck, which is a modified version of our NC-stat device designed for assessment of systemic neuropathies such as DPN at the point-of-care.
-We anticipate that commercial shipments of this device for physician evaluations will begin late in the third quarter of 2011.
-In support of our efforts, we have assembled a scientific advisory board of international experts and are recruiting a dedicated endocrinology sales force.
+We have over a decade of experience in neuropathy detection starting with approval in 1999 by the United States Food and Drug Administration, or FDA, of the NC-stat System, a point-of-care device for the performance of general purpose nerve conduction studies.
+In support of our efforts, we have hired a dedicated endocrinology and podiatry sales force and, in September 2011, we commercially launched NC-stat DPNCheck, which is a rapid, low cost, modified version of our NC-stat device designed to assess systemic neuropathies, such as DPN, at the point-of-care.
+We are focusing our initial sales efforts for NC-stat DPNCheck on endocrinologists and podiatrists because of their high concentration of diabetes patients and focus on DPN.
+Our sales process for NC-stat DPNCheck starts with a 30-day, no-charge physician evaluation.
+All third quarter NC-stat DPNCheck shipments were under terms of physician evaluation agreements.
+We expect to record our first revenue from sales of NC-stat DPNCheck in the fourth quarter of 2011.